dhruvgovila/MQTTClient_Manager_Module/README.md

 It is designed for connections with remote locations where a "small code footprint" is required or the network bandwidth is limited.
 The publish-subscribe messaging pattern requires a message broker.

-Mqtt Client Manager Module is written in Swift Programming Language.
+Mqtt Client Manager Module helps the app to connect with the message broker.
-This module helps the app to connect witht he message broker.
+This is written in Swift Programming Language.
+It also contains RxSwift to let the developer subscribe the new message event.
 This module consist of 3 Files:
 1. MQTT.swift
    This file helps the user to create/disable a connection, subscribe/ unsubscribe a topic.